 Supporting the MSP Institute’s project on Gender and Chemicals: Issues, Stakeholders, Strategies, May – December 2017.

-Leading the MSP Institute’s activities preparing for a workshop on Making MSPs Work for the SDGs, July 15+16, 2017, in New York, on the margins of the UN HLPF.
+Leading the MSP Institute’s activities for a workshop on Making MSPs Work for the SDGs, July 15+16, 2017, in New York, on the margins of the UN HLPF.

-Recent presentation at the 10th Psychology Day at the UN, held April 20, 2017, on Impacts of Environmental Challenges on Psychological Well-Being, and Psychological Contributions to Realizing the SDGs. (webcast available at UNWebTV)
+Presentation at the 10th Psychology Day at the UN, held April 20, 2017, on Impacts of Environmental Challenges on Psychological Well-Being, and Psychological Contributions to Realizing the SDGs. (webcast available at UNWebTV)

 Having co-founded the MSP Institute – Multi-stakeholder Processes for Sustainable Development eV, an international charitable association based in Berlin, Germany, I am also working to develop and implement non-for profit projects as well as publications as an associate of the organization.